Dauntless (video game): Development and release

 The Switch version was released on December 10, 2019, and versions for the PlayStation 5 and Xbox Series X/S launched on December 2, 2021.
 These versions support cross-platform play and progression with Microsoft Windows, PlayStation 4, and Xbox One versions.

 A major update to the game, entitled Dauntless Awakening, released on December 5, 2024, along with the game's debut on the Steam storefront.
 This update included new weapons, bringing the total to 18, and revamped the game's quest structure based on community feedback.

 Phoenix Labs was acquired by blockchain company Forte Labs sometime in 2023.
 Following this, Phoenix Labs announced one set of layoffs in May 2024 due to cancellation of one game, and then said they had let go of most of its development staff in January 2025.
 Subsequently, the company announced in February 2025 that Dauntless servers will shut down on May 30.

 As of June 2025, Dauntless servers have shut down, and the game can no longer be downloaded on all platforms.

 Reception

 Dauntless received tentatively positive reviews at the time of release.
 Game Informer thought that the core monster hunting gameplay was focused and fun, but warned that advanced players would run out of new content fairly quickly.
 GameSpot was less enthusiastic, praising the weapon variety and monster design, but criticizing the bugs in the early version of the game and the setting, story, and characters being unfulfilling and not fleshed out.

 The release of Awakening in December 2024 was met with large volumes of criticism from players complaining about the change to the progression within the game and incorporation of loot boxes and battle passes which locked out much of the original content from the game.
-The game was review bombed on Steam from these players.
+The game subsequently received an overall overwhelmingly negative review on Steam from these players.